AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 BloodNet is a **desktop app for tracking blood donors and their donations, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, BloodNet can get your blood donation management tasks done faster than traditional GUI apps!
-BloodNet also does not require internet connectivity, making it perfect for locations where internet service is unreliable!
+BloodNet also does not require internet connectivity, making it perfect for locations where internet service is unreliable or unavailable!

 --------------------------------------------------------------------------------------------------------------------